Children and young people in Scotland can get the assistance if they're under 19 years old and get one of the following 'qualifying benefits':

 Eligible children and young people living in Scotland do not need to apply.
 They’ll get their payment automatically.

-Child Winter Heating Assistance will be paid into the same bank account as their:
+Child Winter Heating Assistance will usually be paid into the same bank account as their:

 - Child Disability Payment